-- Stay updated with the weather alerts and warnings by getting the NOAA Weather App.
-Make sure your phone’s settings allow notifications during the entire day.
+- Stay updated with the weather alerts and warnings by getting the National Weather Service app: the National Oceanic and Atmospheric Administration - NOAA Weather Radio.
+Make sure your phone’s settings allow notifications.

 - Wyoming’s Office of Homeland Security provides training materials and state-funded resources to help you in each phase of disaster preparedness.

 I hope this article has brought you insight into which hazards the Equality State is vulnerable to, but more importantly how you can become prepared for them.

 Take advantage of the resources you have prior to an emergency and become equipped with supplies and knowledge to help you overcome any future crisis.

 We created an in-depth resource with guides, templates, and checklists that will allow you to customize your emergency plan according to your specific needs.
 Click here to get started!

 Are you interested in learning about which disasters affect other states?
 Find the information to all the other 49 US states here!

 Did you enjoy this article?
 Share it with your loved ones!